 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, JBS has not disclosed specific carbon emissions figures for the most recent year.
+As of the latest available data, JBS has not reported any specific carbon emissions figures.
 However, the company has set ambitious reduction targets for its greenhouse gas (GHG) emissions.
-JBS aims to achieve a 41% reduction in Scope 1 emissions, which pertain to direct emissions from owned or controlled sources, by 2025, using 2019 as the baseline year.
-Additionally, the company targets a 35% reduction in Scope 2 emissions, which are indirect emissions from the consumption of purchased electricity, also relative to 2019 levels.
+JBS aims for a 41% reduction in Scope 1 emissions, which pertain to direct emissions from owned or controlled sources, by 2025 compared to a 2019 baseline.
+Additionally, the company targets a 35% reduction in Scope 2 emissions, which are indirect emissions from the consumption of purchased electricity, also by 2025 relative to the same baseline year.
 These commitments reflect JBS's proactive approach to addressing climate change and reducing its carbon footprint.
-The company is focused on implementing strategies that align with industry standards for sustainability and climate action.
-As of now, there are no cascaded emissions data from parent or related organizations, indicating that JBS's targets and initiatives are independently established.
+The absence of reported emissions data suggests that the company is in the process of enhancing its sustainability reporting or may be focusing on implementing its reduction strategies before disclosing specific figures.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.